Who is involved in the planning effort?

-The City of Merced Local Hazard Mitigation Plan was crafted by the Plan Leadership Team, guided by technical support staff and actions of the Disaster Council, with input from the comments of an engaged community.
+The City of Merced Bellevue Corridor Community Plan will be crafted by the Plan Leadership Team, guided by technical support staff and the project planning consultant and actions of an ad-hoc advisory committee, with input from the comments of an engaged community.
+Public involvement during the planning process for the Bellevue Corridor Community Plan will occur through partnerships between local planning professionals, stakeholder participation, directed outreach to underrepresented groups, public workshops and an advisory committee.

 Plan Leadership Team